 If my descendants are nosy like me, they’ll want to know all they can about me and my generation of their bloodline.
 I am not super ready for deep talk about my life, but I open up about it more & more every day.
 I might even become excited about telling my storey as I go on about doing it.
 It’s been therapeutic.

 I mentioned above that I am participating in the 52 Stories Project.
-That can all be found in About The Writer.
+That can all be found on this website but its location keeps moving so, you’ll have to find it.
 There are now a few versions of the 52 questions out there on the interwebs, you can choose any version you like or make up your own.
 I am doing a mashup of all the versions that I found.
 I didn’t like all of the questions in the one I first saw (because it had so many questions about my parents whom I don’t really know) so I searched the webs for replacements, then I pasted the mash up of questions on my page & will answer them as I have the nerve to answer them truthfully.
 I have some really funny stories I can tell about myself, which are currently being told by living people, over & over.
 At least if I tell a particular story, it goes on the record the way it really happened & with a perspective other tellers are missing.
 I can hear my grandkids cracking jokes about Granny T already, SMH.
 If I get tired of talking about myself, I will certainly throw in a rogue page or blog entry about what I think of someone else or something else.
 It’s bound to happen.

 That’s basically it.
 Because I am a writer & I see an opportunity to elaborate, there’s a little more below but, it’s not important.